-Another top activity to do in the Alfama district is to see the Castelo de São Jorge (St. George’s Castle) too.
-This castle sits on top of the tallest hill in the city, has amazing views over the Baixa district and the Tagus river.
-It is one of the most visible landmarks in the historic centre of Lisbon.
+Whilst you’re in the Alfama district, make sure you visit the Castelo de São Jorge (St. George’s Castle) too.
+This castle sits on top of the tallest hill in the city; it offers amazing views over the Baixa district and the Tagus river, and is one of the most visible landmarks in the historic centre of Lisbon.

 Getting to Alfama from easyHotel Lisbon:

-By foot: the Martim Moniz tram stop is a 20 minute walk from easyHotel Lisbon.
-From here you can either wander through Alfama or catch the tram through Alfama and see the main sights.
+The Martim Moniz tram stop is a 20-minute walk from easyHotel Lisbon.
+From here you can wander through Alfama, or catch the tram through Alfama and see the main sights.
 There are also buses that you can catch in the direction of Alfama.

-While there, it’s hard to miss the Jerónimos Monastery, a UNESCO World Heritage Site close to the banks of the Tagus river.
-It was built to mark Portugal’s ‘Age of Exploration’ and inside lies the tomb of Vasco de Gama.
+While you’re there, it’s hard to miss the Jerónimos Monastery: a UNESCO World Heritage Site close to the banks of the Tagus river.
+It was built to mark Portugal’s ‘Age of Exploration,’ and inside lies the tomb of the famous Portuguese explorer Vasco de Gama.

 If you’re a foodie, then Lisbon has lots of culinary delights to satisfy your taste buds.
-Head to the world-famous Pastéis de Belém bakery to sample one of their delicious pastéis de nata (Portuguese custard tarts) are made everyday in the Pastéis de Belém bakery.
-These delicious treats are available for €1.10 each (we recommend having 2..!) and you can enjoy them fresh out of the oven in the large tea rooms covered in white and blue azulejos (Portuguese ceramic tiles).
+Head to the world-famous Pastéis de Belém bakery to sample one of their delicious pastéis de nata (Portuguese custard tarts).
+20,000 pastéis de nata are made every day here.
+You’ll get to enjoy these delicious treats fresh out of the oven, in the large tea rooms covered in white and blue azulejos (Portuguese ceramic tiles).
 The secret recipe was first created by the monks at the Jerónimos Monastery, and is still being used today!

 Getting to Belém from easyHotel Lisbon:

 You can catch the 723 bus from Marques de Pombal (a 5-minute walk from easyHotel Lisbon) all the way to Belém, which will take you about 50 minutes.
-Alternatively, head down to Cais Sodre on the 706 bus where you can then catch the tram 15E towards Belém.
-This journey will take about 50 minutes.
-Other buses and trains are also available from Cais Sodre towards Belém.
+Alternatively, head down to Cais Sodre, and hop on the 706 bus; you can then catch the tram 15E towards Belém.
+This journey will also take about 50 minutes.
+There are other buses and trains running from Cais Sodre towards Belém.

 Getting to the National Tile Museum: